Bloc/portfolio-iro/_portfolio/PTO.md

 short-description: Paid Time Off  Calendar!

 ---
  The PTO project was designed to track and schedule an employees paid time off.
+This was not a preset bloc project .
 It allows employees to look at a calendar and request Paid Time Off from the calendar, that employees manager can then approve or disapprove a request.
 From the managers calendar they can see all scheduled PTO on a given calendar.
 Thus, schedule around those requests.

  ___